About my machine learning activities

 A (currently sparetime) topic that I've been following over the time again and again is artificial intelligence aka machine learning.
-You'll find some previous stuff referenced in the "Machine learning" section of my software page; this page is mostly about my current experimenting with neural networks using Tensorflow.
-This is not an introduction to something, but summarizes in blog-style what I learned from my personal perspective - an experienced programmer who knows about internals of much AI stuff including neural networks, but is new to Tensorflow and Python.
+You'll find some previous stuff referenced in the "Machine learning" section of my software page and my recent interest is especially the application of large language models to various tasks, discussed on my "Artificial Intelligence" page.
+This page is mostly about my experiments with neural networks using Tensorflow.
+This is not an introduction to something, but summarizes in blog-style what I learned from my personal perspective - as an experienced programmer who has an overview about internals of much AI stuff including neural networks, but is new to Tensorflow and Python.
 As such, it is ongoing work.

 I keep a growing collection of Colaboratory Notebooks about some topics I explored, such as how to predict variances, an deliberately as simple as possible LSTM example and an attempt to use the pearson correlation coefficient as custom loss function.